Blog/Migration

 Lesson three: name your migration lead on the dealer's side.
 Without a named internal champion, migrations stall at step 4.
 The champion doesn't have to be the dealer-principal.
 It usually shouldn't be.
 It's usually the sharpest admin, the F&I manager, or a sales manager who's been quietly tired of DockMaster for six years and is ready.

 Sophia Reyes is Head of Customer at BoaterOS.
-She has personally shepherded 27 of the 42 migrations covered in this post and has a framed DockMaster CD-ROM on her desk.
+She ran the Fish Tale migration end to end and has a framed DockMaster CD-ROM on her desk.

 ◆ Next step